PEAK-Legacy/BytecodeAssembler/README.txt

 * The ``dis()`` module in Python 2.3 has a bug that makes it show incorrect line numbers when the difference between two adjacent line numbers is greater than 255.
 This causes two shallow failures in the current test suite when it's run under Python 2.3.
+(And there are two other expected failures under Python 2.3 due to an automatic optimization.)

 If you find any other issues, please let me know.